 Even though the basic tax credit awards credits to companies that decrease their R&D, it may lessen the reduction in R&D expenditures that would have otherwise occurred in the absence of the tax credit.
 Accordingly, Commerce has stated that the purposes of the R&D tax credit is to both increase and maintain R&D expenditures and employment.
-Additional factors further reduce the program's impact on maintaining R&D expenditures and employment.
+However, additional factors outlined in the rest of this chapter further reduce the program's impact on maintaining R&D expenditures and employment.